jkool702/forkrun/DOCS/DOCS_ALL.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-**forkrun is a self-tuning, drop-in replacement for GNU Parallel and `xargs -P` that accelerates shell-based data preparation by 50×–400× on modern CPUs and scales linearly on NUMA architectures.**
+**forkrun is a self-tuning, drop-in replacement for GNU Parallel and `xargs -P` that accelerates shell-based data preparation by 50×–400× for typical shell builtins (up to ~3300× for external-binary no-op microbenchmarks) on modern CPUs and scales linearly on NUMA architectures.**

 **forkrun achieves:**
 - **200,000+ batch dispatches/sec** (vs ~500 for GNU Parallel)
-- **~95–99% CPU utilization** across all cores (vs ~6% for GNU Parallel)
+- **87–99% CPU utilization** across all cores depending on mode and input size (vs ~6% for GNU Parallel) — ~95–99% for sustained default/external modes, ~90% aggregate across ~400 mixed benchmarks, lower for sub-second or byte-mode jobs by design
 - **Born-local NUMA placement**: file ingest measures 0.0–0.2% cross-socket chunks.
 Under fast-draining *pipe* input, 2–13% of chunks may be stolen — by design (an idle node costs more than a remote chunk).
 Real multi-socket topologies raise the steal threshold with distance (`1 + distance/10`), so these figures — measured on `numa=fake=4`, where all distances are 10 — are a **worst case**.
 (The end-of-stream drain collapses the threshold to 1 regardless of distance; this is bounded to EOF.)
 - **Automatic recovery and retry** when a worker unexpectedly dies processing a batch (v3.1.0+)